Matthews Beach Park

 About the Location

-At the southern end of the park, Thornton Creek empties into Lake Washington through a small delta that has been partially restored as a wildlife habitat area.
+At the southern end, nature enthusiasts can check out where Thornton Creek meets Lake Washington, forming a small delta that's been partially restored as a wildlife habitat.

-With its mix of recreational amenities and natural areas, Matthews Beach Park serves as a valued green space and gathering place for northeast Seattle residents.
+With its perfect blend of recreational options and natural beauty, Matthews Beach Park has become a cherished green space for northeast Seattle residents year-round, offering a little glimpse of lakeside serenity in the city.

 All Features & Facilities